Chinese government sidesteps question on when it will congratulate US President-elect Biden | NewsChannel 3-12

 “We understand that the outcome of the general election will be determined in accordance with the laws and procedures of the United States,” said Wang in response to CNN’s questions.
 “We will handle the issue of the statement (of congratulations) in accordance with international practice.”

-Wang did not elaborate when “international norms” might be, especially given the large number of nations who have already congratulated Biden, including the United Kingdom, Australia, Israel, France and Germany.
+Wang did not elaborate what “international practice” might involve, especially given the large number of nations who have already congratulated Biden, including the United Kingdom, Australia, Israel, France and Germany.

 In an editorial published Sunday, state-run newspaper the China Daily said that relations could be “reset for the better,” especially on trade, where the two countries have waged a economically damaging two-year long trade war with no end in sight.